umbraco/UmbracoDocs/Getting-Started/Backoffice/Property-Editors/Built-in-Property-Editors/Related-Links.md

 `Returns: JArray` if value converters are disabled

-Related Links allows an editor to easily add an array of links.
+Related Links allows an editor to add an array of links.
 These can either be internal Umbraco pages or external URLs.

 ## Data Type Definition Example